sebastiandres/blog/_posts/2021-07-25-data-umbrella-sprint-eng.md

 comments: true
 ---

 For a long time I wanted to contribute _"at some point"_ to an open source project.
 That ideal moment was always postponed until later, when I had more experience and more time.
-So when I was told about the Data Umbrella Sprint, I didn't hesitate and signed up.
+So when I was read about the Data Umbrella Sprint on several telegram channels related to python and programming, I didn't hesitate and signed up.
 It was the perfect opportunity to force myself to learn.
 There's nothing like a little social pressure to push the gears of a procrastinator.

 To be honest, I didn't knew [Data Umbrella](https://dataumbrella.org/).
 It's an organization that is concerned with providing support to underrepresented groups, whether by gender, race, age, sexual orientation or otherwise, in the fields of Machine Learning, Data Science and Artificial Intelligence.
 The sprint held on June 26th had a focus on Latin America, because of the low participation in these topics.
 Data Umbrella's work with underrepresented groups is very valuable in breaking down all the myths and entry barriers that may be holding back new talents.